dystopia or Dystopia?

 A small d dystopia is another matter.

-That's the irony.
-We go to the movies or turn on TV to be terrified by zombies and their ilk, a single well heeled wearwolf will do.
-(And with vampires, true love is just this side of eternity.)
-The thrill!
-A Zombie right behind the door you were told not to open.
-Oh, no!
-Don't do it!
-But real fear, real danger, a blind date with a zealot from Boku Haram, no worries.
+We go to the movies or turn on TV to be terrified by zombies and their ilk.
+But real dangers we hear on the news, no worries.
 Can't happen.
-Hell on earth is somehow far less frightening than you might imagine, but what you might imagine is far more chilling, and spelled with a upper case D.
+Hell on earth is somehow far less frightening than you might imagine, but what you might imagine is far more chilling, and spelled with an upper case D.